Fishing reel: Centrifugal braking

 Centrifugal braking uses a series of spring-loaded "blocks" on the spool, which can move radially outwards under centrifugal force when the spool is spinning rapidly.
 These blocks each have a rubber piece that can rub against the reel chassis, creating additional friction that slows down the spool until the blocks retract back under spring tension.
 Some reels, such as the Shimano SVS Infinity, have designs that allow each centrifugal blocks to be locked and temporarily disabled.

 Magnetic braking

 Magnetic braking incorporates the principles of Lenz's law to create a contactless resistance to the spool spinning.
 The reel chassis (usually on the side opposite to the crank handle) has a circularly arranged array of magnets creating a magnetic field.
-When the spool rotates, the metallic frame cuts through the field lines and experiences an electromagnetic resistance, which changes with the spool speed but persists as long as the spool is still moving.
+When the spool rotates, its metallic frame cuts through the field lines and experiences an electromagnetic resistance, which changes with the spool speed but persists as long as the spool is still moving.